MitchTODO/iOS-DogClassifier-App/readme.md

 All errors are handled by extending a function that shows a UIAlertController to the Error class.
 This function allows for users to be notified with a friendly error message describing the error.
 (ErrorHandle.swift)

 ---

-## Sources

-Dog Dataset used for training : http://vision.stanford.edu/aditya86/ImageNetDogs/

-Dog Api used to load images of a breed : https://dog.ceo/dog-api/documentation/

----